gardener/landscaper-service/docs/proposals/multi-version.md

   version upgrades in shoots are allowed.

 - Do we need tests for a Dev and Canary landscape release?
 Perhaps this is the right place for the upgrade testing?

+- How to determine the version of the Central Landscaper and the k8s version of its shoot cluster?
+  - It must be tested that the Central Landscaper can deploy all currently supported LI versions?